 Retailers and brands need to understand that sometimes less is more and it seems consumer research is backing this up.
 Reports suggest that for more eco-friendly focused brands, excessive product packaging negatively influences a consumer’s attitude so much, that it could cause brand avoidance.

-This month we launched our Sustainability series, outlining our commitment to sustainability as well as providing a free eBook for all our followers on the “Ultimate Guide to Sustainable Packaging”.
 If you’re looking for more information on the feasible solutions for your packaging today, then we suggest you grab a coffee and settle in with our eBook.